dannythehat/ranksmart/CHATGPT5_MIGRATION_COMPLETE.md

 ✅ **New Features Added**
 ✅ **Ready for Production**

-**RankSmart is now powered by ChatGPT-5 - The World's Smartest AI!** 🧠
+**RankSmart is now powered by ChatGPT-5 - The World's Best AI!** 🧠

 ---

 **Built with ❤️ by the RankSmart Team**

-*Powered by ChatGPT-5 - The World's Smartest AI*
+*Powered by ChatGPT-5 - The World's Best AI*